sctg-development/ai-proxy-cloudflare/README.md

 ## SDK

 This was designed to be used with the [AI SDK](https://github.com/sctg-development/ai-typescript) project.
-See https://github.com/sctg-development/groq-outlook for an example of how to use it.
-In particular, see the `src/aipane.ts` [file](https://github.com/sctg-development/groq-outlook/blob/main/src/aipane/aipane.ts).
+See [AI-Outlook project](https://github.com/sctg-development/ai-outlook) for an example of how to use it.
+In particular, see the `src/aipane.ts` [file](https://github.com/sctg-development/ai-outlook/blob/main/src/aipane/aipane.ts).

 ## Setup